 An example of a tapestry is a large fabric wall hanging with the Hindu god Shiva woven into it.

 - Tapestry is defined as to hang or drape a large piece of decorative woven cloth.

 An example of tapestry is covering a couch with a floral woven piece of material.

-Origin: LME tapsterie, earlier tapicerie < MFr tapisserie < OFr tapis, a carpet < MGr tapētion < Gr, dim. of tapēs (gen. tapētos), a carpet, prob. < Iran, as in Pers tāftan, to twist, spin < IE *temp- < base *ten-, to stretch > thin
+Origin: L Middle English tapsterie, earlier tapicerie from Middle French tapisserie from Old French tapis, a carpet from Medieval Greek tapētion from Gr, diminutive of tapēs (gen. tapētos), a carpet, probably from Iran, as inch(es) Persian tāftan, to twist, spin from Indo-European an unverified form temp- from base an unverified form ten-, to stretch from source thin

 noun pl. tap·es·tries

 - A heavy cloth woven with rich, often varicolored designs or scenes, usually hung on walls for decoration and sometimes used to cover furniture.

 - Something felt to resemble a richly and complexly designed cloth: the tapestry of world history.